J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 33: July 15, 2017

+**Today's Progress**: Need a new weekend project now that the word couter is done.
+My thought was to try teaching myself some of the concepts that I wanted to brush up on, so I started putting together a simple event bubbling demo.
+So far I have the basic setup done, but no actual bubbling - I still need to do some more reading into how to set that up.

+**Thoughts:** working with pure vanilla JS feels so strange.
+There's so much I don't know because I've done all my DOM handling with JQuery.
+That's fine, that's what JQuery is for, but I do feel like I need to know the basics too.

 ### Day 32: July 14, 2017

 **Today's Progress**: Finishing off the word counter.
 Added in a popup box to explain the challenge, then added some styling and tidied the CSS.
 I'm going to call this one done for now!